TaranVH/2nd-keyboard/README.md

 Some scripts can stand entirely on their own, like this one: https://github.com/TaranVH/2nd-keyboard/blob/master/Taran's_Windows_Mods/Both_Accelerated_Scrolling_1.3_AND_Cursor_click_visualizer.ahk

 To see most of these scripts in action during a real workday, check out my "World's Most Advanced Editing Tutorial" https://www.youtube.com/watch?v=O6ERELse_QY

+All my custom Premiere, Photoshop, and After Effects keyboard shortcuts can be found here: https://github.com/TaranVH/2nd-keyboard/tree/master/Settings_and_shortcuts

 Please note, I'm not a real programmer (in this lifetime.)
 My organization can be bad, and my code can be spaghetti-y.
 I have, however, done extensive commenting... so if you know how to code, it should be pretty easy to figure out what's going on.